vercel/modelfusion/docs/guide/tools/generate-tool-call.md

 You can translate a prompt into arguments for a tool call with [generateToolCall](/api/modules/#generatetoolcall).
 The model that you provide needs to support tools calls (e.g. OpenAI Chat).

 :::note
 `generateToolCall` function does not execute the tool.
 It only generates the arguments for the tool call.
+You can execute the tool with [useTool](/guide/tools/use-tool) or [executeTool](/guide/tools/execute-tool).
 :::

 ## Example